BCDA-APS/use_bluesky/notes/2017-03-28-about-plans.md

 a plan is used.

 The *RunEngine* is a state machine (states: idle, running, paused), reponsible for executing a *plan*.
-It will emit a series of *documents* as it executes the plan.  *The Run Engine executes messages and emits Documents.*
+It will emit a stream of *documents* as it executes the plan.  *The Run Engine executes messages and emits Documents.*
 (A *document* is the fundamental record of storage in the BlueSky datastore.
 It is a [json](http://json.org/) string.)